For New Collectors

 Use a Q-tip to get into nooks & crannies.
 If it doesn't wipe off, scrub the metal with a soft to medium toothbrush.
 If the verdigris is severe, the finish may have become corroded.
 But its better for your jewels to have small bare places in the finish than to have ever-growing areas of verdigris.

-Please don't use ketchup-- it's messy, can stain hideously, and doesn't work as well as vinegar.
+unfortunately it's messy, can stain pearls, beads and even the metal, and doesn't work as well as vinegar.

 With some jewels, getting rid of verdigris can be a time consuming problem.
 If metal with the greenish growth is near or inside the entrance of beads or faux pearls, you must be very careful of damaging the bead finishes, paint, or enamel.
 Toothpicks are useful for scraping off the verdigris near individual beads.